 Featuring Mat Clark on fiddle and mandolin, Dave Wiesler on piano and guitar, and often either Ralph Gordon or Paul Morrissette on bass.
 In the fall of 2003, shortly after Dave moved to Delaware, Mat and Dave were thrown together, along with bassist Bob Taylor, to play a contra dance at the Heritage Folk Festival in Philadelphia.
 The chemistry was right, and the trio kept on playing for contra dances since then, mostly in the Philadelphia area, despite not being able to agree on a band name for years.
 Bob has now moved on to other things, but Dave and Mat either play as a duo or try to get a bassist to join them.

 Video clip of Hot Feat playing music at one of the Friday Night dances at Glen Echo, courtesy of Kevin Mabon, Julia Fischer, and YouTube.
 Totally rough and unedited.return to top

-A relatively new DC-area contra dance band, Green Light Karma is David Knight on fiddle, Andrew Marcus on accordion, and Dave Wiesler on piano and guitar.
+A DC-area contra dance band, Green Light Karma is David Knight on fiddle, Andrew Marcus on accordion, and Dave Wiesler on piano and guitar.
 All three players are experienced dance musicians, as well as prolific tunesmiths, and Green Light Karma's music is at once driving and danceable, with a refreshingly different repertoire.

 return to top